Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 Otherwise, it's a sbmitted form: the vote is incremented and saved, and the view redirects to the results url.

+## Django Forms

+The tutorial example is simple, and it just uses `request.POST`, as is.
+The more common way - and more robust way - to use forms, is with a django `Form`.

+The django `Form` is a special django class that handles almost everything you need from a form.
+It has methods to clean the data, to provide the error messages, select the correct HTML widget for each form field, save the submitted data to the database, etc.

+So instead of dealing with `request.POST`, you write a `Form` class, define this form fields (similar to the way you define the models fields), and then pass the `request.POST` data to this form - and let the Form do the rest.
+See part 7 of this tutorial about django components.

+For a complete coverage of Forms in django, see the django docs.

 ## Redirect after successful submit

 The results url is found with `reverse`, which takes a named url, and returns the url's path:

 	 reverese('polls:results',1)

-will return:
+Returns:

 	 /polls/2/results

-Again, using reverse makes it easy to change the URLs path in the future, and it a better and cleaner way to manage urls for django development.
+Again, using `reverse` makes it easy to change the URLs path in the future, and it is a better and cleaner way to manage urls for a django project.

 *Note: the **choice_set** is a method that django adds automaticaly for one-to-many relations, as an easy way for the one side object to get the related many side objects.
 Django knows about the questions-choices one-many relation from the ForeignKey in the polls/Choices model.*